 How long does it take to get post-mortem results?

 The time it takes to receive post-mortem results varies depending on the hospital and the tests carried out.
-It is very difficult to estimate how long this will take – but it could be anywhere between six and 12 weeks.
+It is very difficult to estimate how long this will take – but it could be anywhere between 6 and 12 weeks.

 Getting the results of your post-mortem

-You (parents) will be asked to come in to the hospital for an appointment and your consultant will talk through the results.
+As parents, you will be asked to come in to the hospital for an appointment and your consultant will talk through the results.